Krafalski/ugliestcss/README.md

 # Ugliest CSS

+Uglisest CSS is now live on the web, using github pages!
+[Check it out here!](http://krafalski.github.io/ugliestcss/)

 This is a repo for people to try out github, get familiar with working on a collaboration, and have fun with CSS.

 Fork this repo, then create your own CSS file, link it in the index.html, then merge it back and show off your CSS!